Last updated on October 23rd, 2024 at 10:28 am

 When Does Christmas Begin in Australia?

 In Australia, Christmas preparations start in November and go into full swing in December.
-Unlike in the northern hemisphere, Christmas in Australia falls right in the middle of summer when the days are filled with sun and warmth.
+Unlike in Europe and other countries in the northern hemisphere, Christmas in Australia falls right in the middle of summer when the days are filled with sun and warmth.

-As a result, Christmas events in Australia often have a summer theme.
+As a result, Aussie Christmas events often have a summer theme.
 Barbecues are popular among Australians and, in some instances, may replace a traditional Christmas dinner.

 Christmas Day takes place on December 25 during the summer holidays.
 The festivities don’t stop until the end of the month, as Australians value their loved ones and will find any excuse to celebrate with them.